-As well as being the awesome backdrop for photos taken on Takapuna and Mission Bay beaches, you can also visit Rangitoto itself, the largest and youngest volcano in Auckland.
+As well as being the incredible backdrop for photos taken on Takapuna and Mission Bay beaches, you can also visit Rangitoto itself, the largest and youngest volcano in Auckland.

-As well as awesome views over Auckland from the Summit Lookout, you can also get some interesting vantages points of the lava caves, historic bach houses, or the Beacon Lighthouse.
+As well as superb views over Auckland from the Summit Lookout, you can also get some interesting vantage points of the lava caves, historic bach houses, or the Beacon Lighthouse.

-The West Coast beaches have to be THE most scenic area of the region, right?
-From the black sand volcanic beaches to the winding coastal walks, lucious rainforests and gloriously photogenic waterfalls.
+The West Coast beaches have to be THE most photogenic places in Auckland, right?
+From the black sand volcanic beaches to the winding coastal walks, luscious rainforests and gloriously photogenic waterfalls.

 MORE PHOTOGENIC DAY TRIPS FROM AUCKLAND:

 Hamilton Gardens and Bridal Veil Falls (right)